Summer months bring intense storm systems—and a season of power outages. Don’t wait for the next storm! Be in the know and be prepared.

 As the summer Sun heats up Earth’s surface, warm and moist surface air begins to rise to clash with cold air in the upper atmosphere.
 A wind or front mixes warm and cold air, causing instability.
 With the right ingredients, some storms become severe.

-From 2016 through 2017, weather has been more extreme than usual, with swings in low and high temperatures and record flooding.
+In the past year, weather has been more extreme than usual with swings in low and high temperatures and record flooding.
 In fact, we have had what you might call a record number of weather records!

 Intense summer storms are creating a weather battleground across most of North America.

 Have you had power outages?
-Here are a few quick tips to prepare for summer storms:
+Here are six quick tips to prepare for summer storms: